 Leveraging my past experiences in university research and as a licensed professional engineer with an international engineering consulting firm, I understand the creative and problem solving processes in the development of intellectual property.
 I counsel clients on implementing effective intellectual property strategies that include value-enhancing solutions.
 In addition to advising U.S.-based companies, I also assist foreign entities on various business issues as they consider furthering their activities into the U.S. market.

 I work with clients to devise effective strategies, both foreign and domestic, for building and strengthening their intellectual property portfolios in a manner that aligns with their business objectives.
-This includes counseling clients on patents, trademarks, IP portfolio development and competitive intelligence, as well as analysis and enforcement issues.
+This includes counseling clients on patents, trademarks, IP portfolio development and competitive intelligence, as well as opinion and enforcement matters.

 University of Illinois, J.D., magna cum laude